yanakipre/bot/CONTRIBUTING.md

 ```

 If you see warnings in the console about missing environment keys,
 that means your setup is not complete.
-You need to provide the missing keys.
+You need to provide the missing keys in `.env` file.